 In today’s market, there may be no customization possible because builders have to order materials so far in advance that buyers are often not even in the picture yet during the planning phase.

 *Ask a Shine agent about Loos Homes’ latest offer to buyers!

 Semi-custom builders can often include the same list of customization options as a production home builder, but you can expect to pay more for semi-custom changes than with a custom builder.

-The cost to build semi-custom homes varies greatly depending on the builder, the amenities are chosen, the size of the house, and the location.
+The cost to build semi-custom homes varies greatly depending on the builder, the amenities chosen, the size of the house, and the location.

 3) Custom Home Builders

 Custom homes are uniquely built for each individual home buyer.
 If you were to build a home by a custom home builder, you would choose everything from the size, layout, number of rooms, floors, windows, exterior, cabinets, and countertops.